The Complete Guide to Supporting Aging Parents While Helping Them Maintain Independence

 Helpful communication strategies include:

-Listening before offering solutions
+Listening intentionally before offering solutions

-Asking open-ended questions
+Asking open-ended questions and letting them talk openly

 Acknowledging emotions and concerns